DigitalPublishingToolkit/NN09/md/10Rules.md

 filters, it is already possible to mute individual trolls and hatemongers.
 You can block certain Twitter and Facebook accounts if you feel harassed.
-However, particularly passionate trolls may create a second, or even third account, to convey their ‘message’.
+However, particularly passionate trolls may create a second or even third account, to convey their ‘message’.
 Online platform providers in particular, should be required to develop more effective query settings and blocking tools to reinforce the filter sovereignty of their users.